maximeschoeni/sublanguage/readme.md

 	}

-You can also use this hook, `sublanguage_prepare_ajax`, to enqueue a small helper javascript file.
+You can also use this function to enqueue a small helper javascript file.

 	add_action('init', 'my_init');